Aegithalos

-Aegithalos is a songbird genus in the family Aegithalidae.
+Aegithalos is a genus of passerine birds in the family Aegithalidae (bushtits), encompassing majority of the species in the family.

 Taxonomy

 The genus Aegithalos was introduced in 1804 by the French naturalist Johann Hermann to accommodate a single species, the long-tailed tit.
 The genus name was a term used by Aristotle for some European tits, including the long-tailed tit.

 Species

-The genus contains following ten species:
+The genus contains the following nine extant species: